 Fiscal oversight remains a key priority of the LAC and we have scheduled more frequent interim financial reports from OPL staff to closely monitor future library expenditures.
-While we appreciate the thoroughness of the City Auditor's most recent audit, we are concerned that multiple years' worth of annual audits are grouped together.
+While we appreciate the thoroughness of the City Auditor's most recent audit in 2021, we are concerned that multiple years' worth of annual audits are grouped together.
 This could create a mistaken public impression that the mandated oversight by the City Auditor did not take place and could delay corrective action in the event of a problem being identified.
-While the OPL is a very low risk city department, we encourage the City Council to work with the City Auditor to ensure her office has the capacity to audit Measure C and D annually.
-In her most recent visit to the LAC, the City Auditor reported that she expected to begin work on her next audit of these ballot measures in fall 2023.
+In her most recent visit to the